 - dataslot should be replaced with @0, unless many datasets are to be used simultaneously (for details see: Working with Multiple Datasets), - xcol, ycol, scol (supported only in text file) are columns corresponding to x, y and std. dev. of y.
-Column 0 means index of the point: 0 for the first point, 1 for the second, etc. - block selects one or more blocks of data from a multi-block file such as VAMAS - filetype usually can be omitted, because in most of the cases the filetype can be detected; the list of supported filetypes is at the end of this section - options depend on a filetype and usually are omitted
+Column 0 means index of the point: 0 for the first point, 1 for the second, etc. - block is only supported by formats with multiple blocks of data. - filetype usually can be omitted, because in most of the cases the filetype can be detected; the list of supported filetypes is at the end of this section - options depend on a filetype and usually are omitted